Struct bytes::BytesMut [−][src]

 use bytes::BytesMut; let mut buf = BytesMut::from(&b"hello world"[..]); buf.clear(); assert!(buf.is_empty());

-difference with each additional byte set to value
+difference with each additional byte set to value.
+If new_len is

 Examples